rnanosaur/rnanosaur.github.io/_pages/about.md

 ---

 {% include figure image_path="/assets/images/nanosaur_teaser.gif" alt="nanosaur teaser" %}

-🦕 nanosaur is an 🇮🇹 italian open-source project designed and made by [Raffaello Bonghi](https://rnext.it).
-{: .text-center}

 nanosaur is a simple open-source robot based on [NVIDIA Jetson](https://developer.nvidia.com/buy-jetson).
 The robot is fully 3D printable, able to wander on your desk autonomously and uses a simple camera and two OLEDs — these act as a pair of eyes.
 It measures a compact 10x12x6cm and it weighs only 500g.